marlanperumal/pdf_statement_reader/README.md

             // The page coordinates in containing the table in pts
             // [top, left, bottom, right]
             "area": [280, 27, 763, 576],
-            // The right x coordinate of each column in the table "columns": [83, 264, 344, 425, 485, 570]
+            // The right x coordinate of each column in the table in pts "columns": [83, 264, 344, 425, 485, 570]
         },
         // Layout for the first page